 History 308: Introduction to Buddhism

-Description: This course introduces and surveys the historical development of Buddhism across Asia and beyond, beginning in what is now India at the time of the Buddha, all the way to the 1960s in the U.S. and Southeast Asia during the Vietnam War, and into the present day.
+Description: This course introduces Buddhism across Asia, from India at the time of the Buddha to 1960s US and Southeast Asia during the Vietnam War.
 Our starting point will be the central Buddhist ritual of taking refuge in the “Triple Gem”: the Buddha, his teachings known as the Dharma, and the Sangha, communities and individuals who call themselves Buddhist.
-We will examine and discuss interpretations of the Triple Gem through a variety of sources and experiential learning activities such as the Buddha’s teachings, stories about influential nuns and monks, Zen poetry, Buddhist art in the Chazen Museum, together with guest speakers and meditation teachers.
+We’ll examine and discuss interpretations of the Triple Gem through a variety of primary sources, from sermons, stories and Beat poetry to Buddhist art in the Chazen Museum.
 There is no expectation that you have previously studied or encountered Buddhism or other Asian religious traditions.

 History 319: The Vietnam Wars